-This critically relevant workshop is for any owners and leaders in veterinary practices who want to understand more about wellbeing and mental health, creating a culture that helps employees to thrive, and to feel confident in responding to employees experiencing stress or mental health problems.
+Delegates: Suitable for leaders in veterinary practice who want to know more about wellbeing and mental health; how to create a culture that helps employees to thrive, and to feel confident in responding to employees experiencing stress or mental health problems.

-- Raising awareness – identifying signs of stress and mental health problems in the work environment
+- Awareness: Identifying signs of stress and mental health problems in the work environment.

 - Practical ways to offer ongoing support to colleagues experiencing stress or mental health concerns, with focus on skills, a compassionate response, and learning from what works.

 - Workplace strategies for ongoing support including responsibilities around reasonable adjustments, and signposting to employment and HR resources.

 - Considerations for the line manager including looking after yourself and the limits of a manager’s responsibility.